 Companies involved in the insurance, reinsurance and risk management industry underwrite, sell or distribute property, casualty and business insurance.
 Many factors affect insurance, reinsurance and risk management company profits, including interest rate movements, the imposition of premium rate caps, a misapprehension of the risks involved in given underwritings, competition and pressure to compete globally, weather catastrophes or other disasters and the effects of client mergers.
 Already extensively regulated, insurance companies' profits may be adversely affected by increased government regulations or tax law changes.

-A REIT is a company dedicated to owning and, in some cases, operating income-producing real estate.
-Many factors can have an adverse impact on the performance of a REIT, including its cash available for distribution, the credit quality of a particular REIT or the real estate industry generally.
-The success of REITs depends on various factors, including the occupancy and rent levels, appreciation of the underlying property and the ability to raise rents on those properties.
-Economic recession, overbuilding, tax law changes, higher interest rates or excessive speculation can all negatively impact REITs, their future earnings and share prices.
-In addition, some REITs engage in financing real estate, purchasing or originating mortgages and mortgage-backed securities and earning income from the interest on these investments.
+Mortgage REITs engage in financing real estate, purchasing or originating mortgages and mortgage-backed securities and earning income from the interest on these investments.
 Such REITs face risks similar to those of other financial firms, such as changes in interest rates, general market conditions and credit risk, in addition to risks associated with an investment in real estate.
+Risk associated with real estate investments include, among other factors, changes in general U.S., global and local economic conditions, declines in real estate values, changes in the financial health of tenants, overbuilding and increased competition for tenants, oversupply of properties for sale, changing demographics, changes in interest rates, tax rates and other operating expenses, changes in government regulations, faulty construction and the ongoing need for capital improvements, regulatory and judicial requirements including relating to liability for environmental hazards, changes in neighborhood values and buyer demand, and the unavailability of construction financing or mortgage loans at rates acceptable to developers.

-Financial services companies faced significant difficulty related to the downturn in the housing and mortgage lending markets, corresponding declines in the value of mortgage-backed securities and the resulting impact on all areas of the financial services industry and the broader economy.
-These difficulties have given rise to considerable uncertainty regarding the global economy and financial services companies, in particular.
-The downturn also led to considerable write-downs in the values of many assets held by financial services companies and a tightening of credit markets that has been marked by a general unwillingness of many entities to extend credit.
+The financial services sector was adversely affected by global developments over the last several years stemming from the financial crisis including recessionary conditions, deterioration in the credit markets and recurring concerns over sovereign debt.
+These events led to considerable write-downs in the values of many assets held by financial services companies and a tightening of credit markets that was marked by a general unwillingness of many entities to extend credit.
 These factors caused a significant need for many financial services companies to raise capital to meet obligations and to satisfy regulatory and contractual capital requirements.
 Many well-established financial services companies were forced to seek additional capital through issuances of new preferred or common equity and certain companies were forced to agree to be acquired by other companies (or sell some or all of their assets to other companies).
 In some cases government assistance, guarantees or direct participation in investments or acquisitions were necessary to facilitate these transactions.
 In addition, concerns regarding these issues and their potential negative impact to the U.S. and global economies resulted in extreme volatility in securities prices and uncertain market conditions.